analyxcompany/resolution/README.md

 library(resolution)
 ```

-This implementation accepts as inputs an `igraph` object or a data frame.
+This implementation accepts as input an `igraph` object or a data frame.

 **igraph input**